oregano 50g

 the aroma of Lebanon in your kitchen

 The aroma released from oregano as it cooks will quickly summon hungry souls to the kitchen!
-Butter beans, which need a bold flavour, absorb the fragrance of oregano as they’re gently fried in extra virgin olive oil.
-A tablespoon will make all the difference to a tomato sauce.
-Rachel Roddy, in Five Quarters, suggests roasting tomatoes in extra virgin olive oil with some garlic.
-Half way through, add a tablespoon of the oregano, and your kitchen will fill with the heavy scent of the Lebanese mountainside.
+Butter bean absorb the fragrance of oregano as they’re gently fried in extra virgin olive oil.
+A tablespoon added to tomatoes as they roast makes an easy tomato sauce.
+If you’d like to experiment with some home made pasta, we’ve added a recipe for oregano, feta and olive ravioli.

 From Lebanon to Bristol with a hint of Scotland